chaos-mesh/rfcs/text/2021-09-27-refine-error-handling.md

 }
 ```

-Wrapping an error from grpc is also fine,
+Wrapping an error from grpc is also fine, the `IsContainerNotFound` function
+should handle the situation where this error is `Wrap`ed multiple times.

 ### The End of Error